 1. Introduction

 This annex applies only to vehicles with positive-ignition engines.
-It describes the equipment required and the procedure for the Type VI Test defined in paragraph 5.3.5 of this Regulation in order to verify the emissions of carbon monoxide and hydrocarbons at low ambient temperatures.
+It describes the equipment required and the procedure for the Type VI Test defined in paragraph 5.3.5. of this Regulation in order to verify the emissions of carbon monoxide and hydrocarbons at low ambient temperatures.
 Topics addressed in this Regulation include:

 (i) Equipment requirements;